fsfrazao/Trees/docs/_sources/contribute.rst.txt

 * Which platform are you running on
 * How to reproduce the issue
 * What was the result of the issue
-* What the expected behaviour is
+* What were you expecting to get

-Reducing the source code that caused the issue to a bare minimum is always very helpful and sometimes even clarifies a misunderstanding.
+Reducing the source code that caused the issue to a bare minimum is always very helpful.

 Workflow for Pull Requests
 ==========================